eyanoapp/opensigl/docs/en/stock-management/inventory.md

 # Inventory

-In BHIMA, "inventory" refers to information about products or services are sold to clients, or any assets or material that must be tracked over time.
+In OpenSIGL, "inventory" refers to information about products or services are sold to clients, or any assets or material that must be tracked over time.

-The difference between inventory and stock in BHIMA is that inventory is the description of a product (or service), whereas stock is the physical asset stored in the depot.
+The difference between inventory and stock in OpenSIGL is that inventory is the description of a product (or service), whereas stock is the physical asset stored in the depot.

 For example, an inventory item might be a "Appendectomy" which is a service and will not have a representation in stock.
 However, the inventory item "Quinine 500mg" will have a representation in stock as pills bought on a given date with a quantity and expiration date.
 Similarly, a computer used in a specific department would be an **asset** that might assigned to someone but still considered to be in a "depot".

-There are two modules that compose BHIMA's inventory management:
+There are two modules that compose OpenSIGL's inventory management:

 1. [Inventory Registry](#inventory-registry)
 2. [Configuration](#configuration)